rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenTingaTacos.rst

 - 1 cup water
 - 2 tablespoons olive oil
 - 1 large onion, diced
-- 1 (7 ounce) can chipotle peppers in adobo sauce
+- 1 (7 ounce / 207 ml) can chipotle peppers in adobo sauce
-- 1 (28 ounce) can peeled plum tomatoes (preferably San Marzano)
+- 1 (28 ounce / 828 ml) can peeled plum tomatoes (preferably San Marzano)
 - 2 tablespoons crumbled cotija cheese, or to taste
 - 3 tablespoons chopped fresh cilantro, or more to taste